Ohio State nav bar

 • Almonds

 • Almonds are grown on trees.
 Almonds grow in a shell, which splits open in July and early August.
 The almond dries for a while before being harvested in the fall.
 The shell is later removed.
 You can buy almonds in several different forms including whole, sliced, flaked, slivered, halved, diced, chopped, meal, or flour.
-Additionally, you can purchase almond milk, almond paste, almond butter, or almond oil.almond
+Additionally, you can purchase almond milk, almond paste, almond butter, or almond oil.A bowl of almonds

 • I sometimes make my own almond butter.
 It is pretty simple to make and tastes delicious!